carpentries-lab/metagenomics-shell/_episodes/02-the-filesystem.md

 ### Navigational Shortcuts

-The root directory is the highest level directory in your file system and contains files that are important for your computer to perform its daily work.
-While you will be using the root (`/`) at the beginning of your absolute paths, it is important that you avoid working with data in these higher-level directories, as your commands can permanently alter files that the operating system needs to function.
-In many cases, trying to run commands in `root` directories will require special permissions which are not discussed here, so it’s best to avoid them and work within your home directory.
-Dealing with the `home` directory is very common.
+There are some shortcuts which you should know about.
+Dealing with the home directory is very common.
 The tilde character, `~`, is a shortcut for your home directory.
-In our case, the `root` directory is __two__ levels above our `home` directory, so `cd` or `cd ~` will take you to `/home/dcuser` and `cd /` will take you to `/`.
-Navigate to the `shell_data` directory:
+Navigate to the `dc_workshop`
+directory:

 ~~~
 $ cd
-$ cd shell_data
+$ cd dc_workshop
 ~~~
 {: .bash}